 You are in a unique position to help students understand the importance of learning more about themselves and the working world outside of the classroom.
 Employers are looking for candidates who take initiative, who can plan, organize, and prioritize, and who have skills in leadership, teamwork, communication, decision-making and problem-solving.

-The Office of Career Development is here to collaborate and provide you with information, programming, and resources to assist you with offering students opportunities to apply their classroom learning to the real world.
+The Office of Career and Professional Development is here to collaborate and provide you with information, programming, and resources to assist you with offering students opportunities to apply their classroom learning to the real world.
 Please support your students' holistic development, and encourage them to…

 You too can get involved with Career Development.
 Perhaps you can provide students with information relating to a profession they are interested in.